folio-org/docs/content/en/docs/Getting started/_index.md

 #### Kubernetes

-(Kubernetes deployments use containers... some basic description of Kubernetes)

 FOLIO's built-in multi-tenant capabilities make it straightforward to harness economies of scale and improve efficiencies for libraries.
 In this scenario, FOLIO will be deployed on a cluster of servers using Kubernetes for orchestration.
 This configuration allows the addition of new tenants and hardware resources on demand and it is ideal if you need to scale-up your FOLIO instance in the future.

-(Link to the full installation details)

-## Get to know FOLIO

-(Tutorials for trying out different features)

-(Is this the same/different than what we recommend they try when they're playing on the demo site?)